 Police said they suspect the involvement of two persons, who have been absconding since the son’s murder last year, in Tuesday’s killing as well.
 Police had earlier arrested four people for allegedly killing Vishal.
 A trial in that case is underway.

 According to police, prime facie it appears that Kailash’s eldest son Vishal was shot dead last year in Loni area over a property dispute.

 “Investigators are probing the role of one Sunil Pehalwan, a criminal with a Rs 20,000 reward on his head, and Monu, who are two of the six men accused in Vishal’s killing.
 Kailash was a property dealer in Loni area, where Pehalwan also ran a real estate business,” police sources said.

-- Businessman shot dead by three in Ghaziabad
+- Property dealer shot dead in Gurgaon

 - Delhi Police: Main accused in Bhajanpura property dealer’s murder arrested

 - Delhi Police detain four in Bhajanpura murder case

 Police sources added the assailants could have laid a trap to kill Kailash.
 According to a senior police officer, a few people known to the assailants allegedly approached Kailash, promising him money if he “settled” the court case in his son’s death.
 Police said that prima facie, it appeared that Kailash went to Bhajanpura to meet the men and was killed at the spot.